Rudolf Drößler

-Rudolf Drößler (born 18 May 1934 in Zeitz) is a German specialized book author and science-journalist.
+Rudolf Drößler (18 May 1934 – 23 November 2022) was a German specialized book author and science-journalist.

+Life

 Rudolf Drößler spent his childhood in the German city Zeitz, where he made his general qualification for university entrance in 1952.
 He studied Germanistics as well as Astronomy in Leipzig till 1956.
 After that he was teacher at the "Geschwister-Scholl"-school in Zeitz for several years.

 Besides his job-related activities, he pursued archaeological and historical studies.
 During his complementary activities as memorial curator, he acquired a large amount of knowledge for his later activities and works.